StarLederer/windblade/README.md

 ## Usage

 [Documentation](https://starlederer.github.io/windblade?navigation=/docs) is in development.
-Until it is complete please follow [Tailwind's docs](https://tailwindcss.com/docs/aspect-ratio) and refer to our documentation for differences. *You will not have to refer to Tilwind's docs once our own docuentation is complete.*
+Until it is complete please follow [Tailwind's docs](https://tailwindcss.com/docs/aspect-ratio) and refer to our documentation and this readme for differences. *You will not have to refer to Tilwind's docs or this readme once our own docuentation is complete.*

 ### Configuring with UnoCSS